timholds/prioritized-training/README.md

 # Prioritized-Training
-Keras implementation of code from this paper https://proceedings.mlr.press/v162/mindermann22a/mindermann22a.pdf
+Reproducing code from this paper https://proceedings.mlr.press/v162/mindermann22a/mindermann22a.pdf

 # Datasets